xavidelamo/mgci-docs/docs/source/initial_setup.rst

 (please check
 https://www.r-statistics.com/2015/06/a-step-by-step-screenshots-tutorial-for-upgrading-r-on-windows/
-for a step-by-step tutorial on how to do this or type the lines bellow on the R Console:
+for a step-by-step tutorial on how to do this or type the lines below on the R Console:

 - install.packages("installr")